 Did we mention that the Giro Nine is the archetype on which all other helmets have evolved?
 It's the quintessence.
 The design hasn't changed immensely over the years.
 Not because the fine folks at Giro are lazy, but because it works.
 There's nothing flashy about the style and design of the Nine, but there's an element of classic going on here.
 Smooth from front to back, slight grooves leading in and out of the vents, nothing fancy, just a good-looking helmet.

 This is the Giro Nine's domain and the crux of its Best Buy status.
-At $120, this is not a flimsy, concussion-from-a-pine-cone kind of helmet.
+This is not a flimsy, concussion-from-a-pine-cone kind of helmet.
 The Nine is a great value.
 The MIPS technology alone proves that this is a quality skid lid, not to mention the myriad of features that, while not flashy or innovative, hold their own with many of the more expensive helmets we tested.
 Consider this, Giro has been making the Nine for over a decade, that's a proven track record.
 The bottom line is that this helmet is a solid reminder that you don't have to take out a second mortgage to have quality ski gear.

 The Giro Nine MIPS is a great helmet at a great price.
 There aren't many skiers out there who wouldn't find it at least an adequate solution.
 If you're in the market, the Nine is worth a look.